Exactly What to Do When You Overeat and Feel Sick, According to Nutritionists

 How to Prevent Overeating

-Knowing how to deal with overeating after the fact is great, but knowing how to stop it before it happens is even better.
+Knowing what to do when you overeat and feel sick is great, but knowing how to stop it before it happens is even better.
 While you might overeat on purpose sometimes (on your birthday, at a party, or at an amazing restaurant), here's how to avoid it when you really don't want to eat more than you need.

-"The most common mistake I see in my clients is that they see eating as black and white," O'Connor says.
+"The most common mistake I see in my clients is that they see eating as black and white," says O'Connor.
 "There is often guilt when they overeat, and this shame often results in a poor relationship with food.
 They find themselves on a constant diet roller coaster, losing and regaining weight."
 When you perceive a food as "bad for you," she says, it can become a restriction, and restrictions can eventually give way to going overboard.
-(Here's more info on how food labels can be bad for your diet and body image.)
+(Related: Why You Should Give Up Restrictive Dieting Once and for All)

 Do: Remember that there's room for indulgences in a healthy diet.

-"The more you work to shift your mindset from a dieting mindset to an 'all foods fit' mindset, the easier it will be to break the cycle of overeating and restricting," Amer says.
+"The more you work to shift your mindset from a dieting mindset to an 'all foods fit' mindset, the easier it will be to break the cycle of overeating and restricting," says Amer.
 Instead of labeling something indulgent as "bad," try to just focus on enjoying it.
 Then, the temptation to eat more than you really need becomes less intense.

-"Undereating throughout the day, whether done intentionally or not, sets you up to be ravenously hungry by the end of the day," Field explains.
+"Undereating throughout the day, whether done intentionally or not, sets you up to be ravenously hungry by the end of the day," explains Field.
 This is a recipe for overeating at night, which is when many people tend to overeat.
+(Related: Is Eating Before Bed Actually Unhealthy?)

 Do: Spread your food intake out.

 So many people have issues with overeating, and there are lots of ways to get help if you feel like you can't get it under control on your own.
-"Overeating is common and can simply be a product of your emotions, circumstances, or environment-and that's totally okay," Field says.
+"Overeating is common and can simply be a product of your emotions, circumstances, or environment-and that's totally okay," says Field.
 It can be harder for some than it is for others so if that's you, Field encourages reaching out to a professional to work through those feelings.
+(Related: How to Know If You're Stress Eating (and What You Can Do to Stop))

 Do: Understand your triggers.